kubeslice/kubeslice/README.md

 # Usage

-[Helm](https://helm.sh) must be installed to use the charts.
+[Helm](https://helm.sh) must be installed to use charts.
 For more information, see [documentation](https://helm.sh/docs/) to get started.

 Once Helm is set up properly, add the repo as follows: